fiaas/fiaas-deploy-daemon/docs/v3_spec.md

 | object   | no           |

 Application endpoints to be used by Kubernetes to determine [whether your application is up and/or ready to handle requests](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).
-If `healthchecks.readiness` is not specified, `healthchecks.liveness` will be used as the value for `healthchecks.readiness`.
+If `healthchecks.liveness` is specified and `healthchecks.readiness` is not specified, `healthchecks.liveness` will be used as the value for `healthchecks.readiness`.

 ### liveness